wp-plugins/threewp-broadcast/readme.txt

 === ThreeWP Broadcast ===
 Tags: network, wpms, wpmu, broadcast, multipost, blogs, posting, simultaneously, child, parent, permalink, post type, custom post type, threewp
-Requires at least: 3.1
+Requires at least: 3.3.1
-Tested up to: 3.1
+Tested up to: 3.3.1
 Stable tag: trunk
 Donate link: http://mindreantre.se/donate/
-Contributors: edward mindreantre, tmuka
+Contributors: edward mindreantre

-Network plugin to broadcast a post/page to other blogs.
-Whitelist, blacklist, groups and automatic category+tag posting/creation available.
+Network plugin to broadcast posts to other blogs.
+Custom post types, custom taxonomies, post meta and attachments are supported.
+A blog whitelist and blacklist exist.

 == Description ==

-Network plugin to broadcast a post to other blogs.
-Whitelist, blacklist, groups and automatic category+tag posting/creation available.
-All attached images are reposted to the selected blogs.
+Network plugin to broadcast posts to other blogs.
+Custom post types, custom taxonomies, post meta and attachments are supported.
+A blog whitelist and blacklist exist.

 Broadcasted posts can be linked to their parents: updated parent posts also update the child posts.
 Child post permalinks can be overriden with a link to the parent post.

 Last used settings are remembered between uses.
 Broadcasted categories keep their parents, as long as the parents already exist on the child blog of if the parent is broadcasted and created simultaneously as the child category.

-Has options for whitelisting (required blogs), blacklisting, user role access granularity, category and/or tag posting (if the blogs have the same category slugs) and category/tag creation (automatically, per user role) and an uninstall to completely remove itself.
+Has options for whitelisting (required blogs), blacklisting, user role access granularity, custom post and custom taxonomy support and an uninstall to completely remove itself.
 No traces of the plugin are left (assuming the created tables are successfully removed).

 Available in the following languages:

+* Dutch
 * English
+* French
 * Swedish
-* Dutch

 Did I miss anything?